Jeremiah-81/Team-Profile-Generator/README.md

 ? what is your name?
+Bowser
 ? what is your ID number?
-2400
+007
-? what is your email? @email.com
+? what is your email?
+KoopaChomp@email.com
 ? what is your role?
 Manager
 ?
-What is your office number 1701
+What is your office number?
+1000
-?
-What would you like to do next?
-Add a new member

 ? what is your name?
-John
+Mario
 ? what is your ID number?
-2420
+64
-? what is your e-mail? @email.com
+? what is your e-mail?
+Fireflower@email.com
 ? what is your role?
 Engineer
 ?
-What is your GitHub user name? space-man
+What is your GitHub user name?
+M-Kingdom
-?
-What would you like to do next?
-Add a new member

 ? what is your name?
+Luigi
 ? what is your ID number?
-2440
+002
-? what is your e-mail? @email.com
+? what is your e-mail?
+Greenhat@email.com
 ? what is your role?
 Engineer
 ?
-What is your GitHub user name?
+What is your GitHub user name? green-boot
-?
-What would you like to do next?
-Add a new member

 ? what is your name?
+Peach
 ? what is your ID number?
-2430
+001
-? what is your e-mail? @email.com
+? what is your e-mail?
+Peachy@email.com
 ? what is your role?
 Intern
 ?
 What school did you attend?
-Academy
+Muchroom Academy
-?
-What would you like to do next?
-Add a new member

 ? what is your name?
+Toad
 ? what is your ID number?
-2460
+005
-? what is your e-mail? @email.com
+? what is your e-mail? toadstool@email.com
 ? what is your role?
 Intern
 ?
 What school did you attend?
-Academy
+Muchroom Academy
-?
-What would you like to do next?
-Create team